ignatiusmb/syv/README.md

 # Syv ![Total npm downloads](https://img.shields.io/npm/dt/syv) &middot; ![Published npm version](https://img.shields.io/npm/v/syv) ![Monthly npm downloads](https://img.shields.io/npm/dm/syv) ![License](https://img.shields.io/github/license/ignatiusmb/syv) [![Made with Svelte](https://img.shields.io/badge/made%20with-Svelte-ff3e00)](https://svelte.dev/)

-> The Svelte Complementary Library, one-stop multipurpose complementary library for working with Svelte.
+> The Svelte Complementary Library, a multipurpose library for working with Svelte.

-Focus on your ideation, let Syv handle the minutiae.
-Boost any Svelte projects, especially those in the early development stages.
+Relieve the initial heavy-lifting and focus on your ideation.
+These are some of the advantages of using Syv

+- Provides most of the essential components that are usually rewritten in a new project
+  - Need to lazy-load a component? `import { LazyLoad } from 'syv';`
+  - Need to observe an intersection? `import { Observe } from 'syv';`
+- Prepackaged customizable set of icons from various sources, import from `syv/icons`
+- Built-in loaders that are ready-to-use anywhere transitions are needed, import from `syv/loader`
+- Imports are modularized into their own namespaces and provides intuitive API for a nice usage with Svelte
+- All modules works for both client-side and server-side, no need to short-circuit or guard your code with `if (browser)`

 --- **Previously `svelement`**, last published [v0.0.13](https://github.com/ignatiusmb/syv/tree/9c0f59cb811bdbeb9d5eee5544142119307bb4bd) (click to browse files in tree) ---